Astridngent/astridngent.github.io/Transfeminism/Oestrogen_Quickstart_Guide/index.md

 # Oestrogen Quickstart Guide
-This guide is an incredibly paired down version of [PGHRT](https://pghrt.diy/), alongside some of my own opinions.
-It is designed to be a guide for you to quickly start taking feminizing hormone replacement therapy via injections, it is not a replacement for [PGHRT](https://pghrt.diy), you should still read it when you have the time. **I am not a doctor, this is not medical advice.**
+This guide is an incredibly paired down version of [PGHRT](https://pghrt.diy/) alongside some of my own opinions.
+It is designed to be a guide for you to quickly start taking feminizing hormone replacement therapy via injections, it is not a replacement for [PGHRT](https://pghrt.diy), you should still read it when you have the time. **I am not a doctor, make your own decisions based off the information I give you.**
+## Why Should I do DIY?
+[My good friend Polly wrote an excellent piece in defence of DIY HRT.](https://blog.polly.computer/a_defense_of_diy_hrt/ ), but to be brief, DIY HRT gives us the tools to take control of our own bodies in spite of institutions that are declined to prevent us from transitioning at every possible opportunity.
 ## What you need:
 ◬ Vial of oestrogen

-》I recommend EEN(oestradiol ethanoate)
+	》I strongly recommend EEN(oestradiol ethanoate) as it has the most even hormone levels.

-》You can also go for EC(Oestradiol Cypriote) EV
+	》You can also go for EC(Oestradiol Cyprioate) EV

 	》There is also EV(Oestradiol Valerate), though this is the one I least recommend because it has the highest difference between peak and trough, and can lead to mood swings.

 ◬ Needles

 	》For SubQ I recommend BD Micro-Fine 29G 0.5ml, 30G is fine too

 	》For IM I recommend KD-Ject III Syringes 1ml with 0.01 graduation and KD-fine Needles @ 25G(Injecting) and 23G(drawing)

 ◬ Alcohol wipes for disinfecting